-Though never able to hold down an indoor job for an entire year, Ginni Callahan has actually survived on sea kayaking for over 17.
-She is now a BCU 5-star Sea Leader and Level 4 coach, and ACA Level 5 Instructor.
-She founded and co-owns Columbia River Kayaking, and Sea Kayak Baja Mexico.
-With Mark Whitaker, she imports Flat Earth Kayak Sails and Sea Kayaking UK (Nigel Dennis Kayaks).
-With Anna Mallin, she publishes paddling guides to the Loreto National Marine Park.
+Though never able to hold down an indoor job for an entire year, Ginni Callahan has actually survived on sea kayaking for over 20.
+She is now a BCU 5-star Advanced Sea Leader, a Level 4 Sea Leader coach and a Coach Tutor; and ACA Level 5 Instructor.
+She founded Columbia River Kayaking, and Sea Kayak Baja Mexico.

 She organized on-water instruction at the West Coast Sea Kayak Symposium for several years and organized the Lower Columbia Kayak Roundup in Cathlamet, WA, for 5 years.
 She travels to coaching events in such exotic places as Australia, New Zealand, Chile, Chicago, Michigan, South Carolina, Anglesey, and Vancouver Island.